wq/wq/docs/app/store.js.md

 `functions` | An object containing a set of "computable" fields to use when filtering (see `ds.filter()` below).
 `parseData(result)` | Defines a callback to be used when parsing JSON results from the web service.
 Typically only needed if the top level of the JSON object is not the actual result (e.g. responses of the form `{"response": [ actual data ] }`).
 `parseBatchResult(result)` | A callback to use when parsing the result of a batch submit.
 If not specified, `parseData` will be used.
-`applyResult(item, result)` | Defines a callback that takes a outbox item and a web service result and determines whether the result web service indicates a successful save.
+`applyResult(item, result)` | Defines a callback that takes a outbox item and a web service result and determines whether the result from the web service indicates a successful save.
 If the result was successful, the `applyResult` callback should mark `item.saved = true`.
 `localStorageFail(value, error)` | Defines a callback to use when `localStorage.setItem()` fails for any reason (e.g. when offline storage is full or disabled).
 The callback will be provided with the value being saved as well as the error object.
 `fetchFail(query, error)` | Defines a callback to use when a network request fails or the result is unparseable.
 The callback will be passed the original `query` and a description of the error.